CPS 822 / CP8314 Artificial Intelligence 2

 where researchers are seeking different ways to overcome computational

 difficulties associated with reasoning about effects of actions (events) in large,

 incompletely known application domains.
 The major areas of application are

 lifted planning, problem solving, discovery in natural sciences,

 computing causes of failures from traces (logs of events),

 high-level robot control, verification of business processes,

 This course starts with basic introduction to mathematical logic:

 prepositional logic and first order logic.
 The students are expected to learn

-to succeed in this course.
+a higher level of abstraction.
 This logical language serves to provide a formal

 specification that facilitates a correct implementation in one of the